rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## SGX Agent

 The SGX Agent resides on physical servers and reports on platform SGX-related information to the SGX Host Verification Service (SHVS).

+The SGX Agent supports 2 modes: orchestrator (default) and registration-only.
+In the registration-only mode, the compute nodes SGX information does not get pushed to orchestrators like Kubernetes.
+In both modes, the SGX attestation flow is supported.

 ## Integration Hub